ciselab/Lampion/Experiments/CodeBert_CodeToText/grid-experiment/README.md

 A guide what to remove from the original test-data is in [a nearby file](./java-removal-info.txt) but the cleaned dataset will also be provided.

 I am currently investigating this and will provide a dataset that is not failing in the preprocessing.
+This is not a failure of the models as far as I can tell, this is a limit for the preprocessing.

 ## Known Issues & Workarounds